 - 1. Do not instruct the commencement of repairs to the vehicle before allowing Sagicor General or a representative to access the damages - 2.
-Your policy excess or deductible is typically payable at the point of making a claim - 3.
-The cost of an estimate is not covered by your policy - 4.
+The cost of an estimate is not covered by your policy - 3.
 Claim settlement methods vary.
-The responsible insurance company may pay you the amount to repair your vehicle or it may pay your chosen repair garage - 5.
+The responsible insurance company may pay you the amount to repair your vehicle or it may pay your chosen repair garage - 4.
 To progress your claim smoothly, it's very important that you submit a valid driver's licence early on in the process